amc5/applied-data-analysis/module-04/module-04.md

     ## 3    Ingrid  Anthro   F             2
     ## 4    Claire     EEB   F             3

 More commonly we read tabular data into ***R***, which typically results in the table being represented as a data frame.
+This will read from the file "random-people.csv" stored on a user's desktop.

 ``` r
 > df <- read.csv("~/Desktop/random-people.csv", sep = ",", header = TRUE, stringsAsFactors = FALSE)